andyjessop/bolt-contact-form/README.md

 Contact Form
 ============

-An endpoint for AJAX-posting a contact form
+An endpoint for AJAX-posting a contact form.
+In extension.php, set your email and subject line.

 ### Endpoint